meyerjo/PyramidDataManagement/README.md

 * file-based preprocessing i.e. convert pptx files to another kind of documnet which can be visualized in a presentation
 * filename specific reload option ==> change the identificator for filespecific templates to a regex string (i.e. README.md)
 * allow user to add comments to a folder about comment contained
-* download a folder as zip container
-* download a specific subset as a zip container
+* disable specific keys in folder/presentation view
 * user authentication